assaydepot/assaydepot-rb/README.md

 ## License

-The Assay Depot Ruby SDK is released under the MIT license.
+The Scientist.com Ruby SDK is released under the MIT license.